What Is ‘Commission’ in Real Estate?

 The unavoidable truth is that many people—including those who have purchased or sold property with real estate brokers—have no idea how real estate commissions really work.

 If you’re wondering what commission is in real estate, you’ve come to the right place.
-In part one of our Real Estate Commission series, we’re going to explain real estate commissions in simple terms.
+In this part of our Real Estate Commission series, we explain real estate commissions in simple terms.

-We will also explain how a real estate agent’s commission is determined, calculated, and used.
+We also explain how a real estate agent’s commission is determined, calculated, and used.

 A Closer Look at Real Estate Commissions

-A real estate commission is a professional service fee charged by an agent for the purchase or sale of a home.
-The fee covers the successful transfer of property from one party to another.
+A real estate commission is a professional service fee charged by an agent for home sales or purchases.
+The fee is due after the successful transfer of property from one party to another.

-Most commonly, the fee is a pre-negotiated percentage of the property’s selling price and is paid to the listing broker by the seller.
+Most commonly, this fee is a pre-negotiated percentage of the property’s selling price and is paid to the listing broker by the seller.

 However, some real estate agents charge a flat-fee commission instead.